New Orleans Radio

 YearMusical_Fact

-1941 "Let Me Off Uptown" was recorded by Anita O'Day with Gene Krupa and his band for Okeh Records on this day.
+1941 "You Made Me Love You" was recorded by Harry James and his Orchestra for Columbia Records on this day.